Jump to topic

 There are multiple antibody tests available for Lyme disease.
 What is the most accurate blood test for Lyme disease?

 The ELISA test or Enzyme-linked immunosorbent assay test is a blood test for Lyme disease.
-It detects the presence of the antibodies of the bacteria.
+It detects the presence of the antibodies made by the body's immune system against the bacteria.

 This is a reasonably accurate test but it’s not perfect and sometimes gives a false- positive or negative result.
 This is true especially if it is administered too early and the antibodies are not yet present.